dsavickij/unicorn-microservice-platform/README.md

 dotnet pack 'C:\Src\unicorn-project-microservices\eShop\catalog\Unicorn.eShop.Catalog.SDK\Unicorn.eShop.Catalog.SDK.csproj' --output 'C:\Users\dsavi\Documents\Local NuGet Store' -p:PackageVersion=1.0.0

 ```
-### Start in Docker containers
+### Lauching all services in Docker containers

 Unicorn.eShop services are containerized and require Docker Desktop to start them.
-It is possible to not to usedDocker, but that require manual alterations in service configuration files and installation of message broker and databases.
+It is possible to not to use Docker, but that requires manual alterations in service configuration files and installation of message broker and databases.

 If Docker Desktop is not installed on your machine, please download and intall it.
 After that, open Unicorn-project-microservices solution in you IDE and set __docker-compose__ as default startup project.
 Now, start the solution: Unicorn.eShop services will start on Docker.

-### Access the Unicorn.eShop services
+### URLs to Unicorn.eShop microservices

 Unicorn.eShop microservice HTTP APIs can be accessed by the following URLs: